4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/12-Your-first-if/README.md

 * If the user has less or equal than $50, we answer: "You are a poor guy, go away!"

 ### 💡 Hint:
-Use an If/else statement to check the value of the "total" variable.
+* Use an If/else statement to check the value of the "total" variable
+* Print the corresponding message